 Syntax Description key-pair-label Specifies a name for the RSA key pair.
 The maximum size is 64 characters. key-pair-siz e (Optional) Specifies a size for the RSA key pair.
 The size can range from 512 to 2048.
 Defaults The default key pair size is 512 if the key pair is not already generated.
 Command Modes Trust point configur ration submode.
-Command History Release Modification 3.0(1) This command was introduced. an identity certificate.
-If the key pair had been generated previously (using the crypto key generate command), then the key pair size, if specified, should be the same as that was used during generation.
-If the specified key pair is not yet generated, it will be generated during enrollment using the crypto ca enroll command.
-Usage Guidelines command), then the key pair size, if specified, should be the same as that was used during generation.
-If the specified key pair is not yet generated, it will be generated during enrollment using the crypto ca point.
-Before issuing rsakeypair command disassociates (but never destroys) the key pair from the trust g the no rsakeypair command, first remove the identity certificate, if present, from Doing so ensures the consistency of the association between the identity certificate a trust point Examples The following exam ple shows how to associate an RSA key pair to a trust point: rminal rypto ca trustpoint admin-ca stpoint)# rsakeypair adminid-key The following exam ple shows how to disassociate an RSA key pair from a trust point: stpoint)# no rsakeypair adminid-key rscn rscn {multi-pid | suppress domain-swrscn } vsan vsan-id
+Command History Release Modification 3.0(1) This command was introduced. command), then the te.
+If the key pair had been generated previously (using the crypto key generate key pair size, if specified, should be the same as that was used during generation.
+If ir is not yet generated, it will be generated during enrollment using the crypto ca Usage Guidelines associated with man an identity certificat command), then the the specified key pa key pair size, if specified, should be the same as that was used during generation.
+If point.
+Before issuing rsakeypair command disassociates (but never destroys) the key pair from the trust g the no rsakeypair command, first remove the identity certificate, if present, from Doing so ensures the consistency of the association between the identity certificate a trust point Examples The following exam ple shows how to associate an RSA key pair to a trust point: rminal rypto ca trustpoint admin-ca stpoint)# rsakeypair adminid-key The following exam ple shows how to disassociate an RSA key pair from a trust point: - stpoint)# no rsakeypair adminid-key rscn rscn {multi-pid | suppress domain-swrscn } vsan vsan-id